1972 invasion of Uganda: Prelude

 At the same time, the TPDF supplied Museveni's force with guns and assisted them to conduct forays into Uganda to set up anti-Amin cells such as the "Temporary Committee" based in Kampala.
 Museveni told the Tanzanians that these missions were a great success and that several thousand people were willing to revolt in the Mbarara area.
 However, he was generally critical of "putschist solutions", believing that Amin could only be toppled through long-term guerrilla war.
 On 14 September, Museveni was informed of the invasion plans by the Tanzanian defense minister who told him that trucks were already on the way to transport his rebels from their camp to the border.
 The battle plans presumed that Museveni's undercover network would produce a large number of rebels to assist the invasion.
 Museveni later claimed that he had not been the one to promise a large fifth column in Uganda.
-As a proof, he pointed at the short notice he was given of the invasion, which made it impossible for him to prepare his underground network for an uprising.
+As proof, he pointed at the short notice he was given of the invasion, which made it impossible for him to prepare his underground network for an uprising.
 Museveni argued that Obote had deliberately overplayed the extent of his insider contacts to convince the Tanzanians of greenlighting the invasion.
 In general, there were reportedly strong tensions within the rebel alliance, as members of Obote's faction treated Museveni's group "as enemies".
 Following his capture during the invasion, rebel Alex Ojera also told his Ugandan interrogators that the insurgents had been affected by tribalism, as Bantu, Acholi, and Lango militants distrusted each other.

 Amin was informed that a rebel invasion was being organized, and prepared for this possibility by strengthening his southern defenses.
 The South African magazine Drum stated that the Kenyan intelligence agency was reportedly responsible for leaking the invasion plans, while researcher A. Kasozi argued that information had been leaked by Baganda civilians in southern Uganda who opposed Obote.
 Journalist Faustin Mugabe held Ugandan spies in Tanzania responsible for uncovering the rebel plans.
-According to Ugandan soldier Bernard Rwehururu, many Ugandan military officers did not take the warnings about an invasion seriously, and did not properly prepare for this possibility.
+According to Ugandan army officer Bernard Rwehururu, many Ugandan military officers did not take the warnings about an invasion seriously, and did not properly prepare for this possibility.